Color – 105 minutes – 1.33:1 aspect ratio

 Principal cast: Ray Milland (Tony Wendice), Grace Kelly (Margot Wendice), Robert Cummings (Mark Halliday), Anthony Dawson (Lesgate/Swann), John Williams (Chief Inspector Hubbard).

-Produced by Alfred Hitchcock
+Produced and Directed by Alfred Hitchcock

 Written by Frederick Knott, based on his play